AGImkeller/scIGD/README.md

 As a product of *kallisto*, the output comprises a count matrix (`cells_x_genes.mtx`), a feature list encompassing genes and typed-alleles (`cells_x_genes.genes.txt`), and a barcode list (`cells_x_genes.barcodes.txt`).
 The matrix serves as a rich source for downstream analysis and exploration, capturing the nuanced expression levels of genes and specifically typed alleles.

+Example datasets and outputs are available in our data package hosted on `ExperimentHub`: *[scaeData](https://github.com/AGImkeller/scaeData)*.

 To facilitate the analysis of this output, we offer a structured data representation in the form of an `R` package named *[SingleCellAlleleExperiment](https://github.com/AGImkeller/SingleCellAlleleExperiment)*.
 For detailed instructions on utilizing this package, please refer to its documentation.

 # References